open-contracting/standard/standard/docs/en/support/governance.md

 Support will be offered for one prior version of the standard.
 Support for any earlier versions than this will be ended when a new version is released.

-For example, when 1.1 is the latest release, 1.0 will be supported in the validator and other tooling.
+For example, when 1.1 is the latest release, 1.0 will be supported in the OCDS Data Review Tool and other tooling.
 When 1.2 is released, support for 1.0 will end.

 Publishers are encouraged to review each new version when it released, and to consider how they might adopt new features.